infracamp/infracamp/docs/repos/how-to/user-stories.md

 "The customer needs `a feature`": This quote reveals you are doing feature driven development.

 Feature driven development is based on an **internal** (marketing/selling) perspective.
-Instead of developing features that fit someones needs, feature driven development concentrates on features which can be presented (marketing / sales perspective) and may raise needs.
+Instead of developing features that fit customer needs, feature driven development concentrates on features which can be presented (marketing / sales perspective) and may raise needs.

 Most companies have to balance between customer- and feature-driven development.
 On the one hand